danielnuriyev/danielnuriyev.github.io/torah-spirituality.md

 ### Why we need it

-So, if proactively searching for the spiritual is less good than living a Divine life, why am I writing about it?
+So, if living a Divine life is preferable to searching the spiritual, why am I writing about it?
-Because ...

-TO BE CONTINUED
+Because after we are born our awarensss gradually shifts into the physical whereas the Divine soul strives to be free and express itself.
+The soul craves infinity, freedom, creativity, power, love.
+These innate inclinations can be expressed in the physical world.
+Desire for infinity can be expressed as a desire to travel, to ammass possessions, friends, knowledge.
+The desire for freedom can be expressed as a desire of safety and non-atachment.
+The desire of love can be expressed as a chase for pleasures.
+But the same basic desires of the soul can lead a person to the search for the Divine experiences.

+Therefore these innate desires of the soul cannot be blocked.

 ### Is it necessary